 - (a) deuterium, thorium, uranium or an element with an atomic number greater than 92; - (b) a derivative or compound of deuterium, thorium, uranium or of an element with an atomic number greater than 92; - (c) a radioactive nuclide; - (d) a substance that is prescribed as being capable of releasing nuclear energy or as being required for the production or use of nuclear energy; - (e) a radioactive by-product of the development, production or use of nuclear energy; and - (f) a radioactive substance or radioactive thing that was used for the development or production, or in connection with the use, of nuclear energy.
 (Source: Nuclear Safety and Control Act) nuclear substance laboratory (laboratoire de substances nucléaires) A laboratory in which unsealed sources are used.
 Also called radioisotope laboratory.
-Nuclear Suppliers Group (NSG) (Groupe des fournisseurs nucléaire (GFN)) A multilateral export control regime of nuclear supplier countries which seeks to contribute to the nonproliferation of nuclear weapons through the implementation of International Atomic Energy Agency Guidelines (INFCIRC/254, Communications Received from Certain Member States Regarding Guidelines for the Export of Nuclear Material, Equipment or Technology [6]) for supply of nuclear and nuclearrelated dual-use items. nucleus (noyau) The very dense region at the centre of an atom that consists of protons and neutrons.
+Nuclear Suppliers Group (NSG) (Groupe des fournisseurs nucléaire (GFN)) A multilateral export control regime of nuclear supplier countries which seeks to contribute to the non-proliferation of nuclear weapons through the implementation of International Atomic Energy Agency Guidelines (INFCIRC/254, Communications Received from Certain Member States Regarding Guidelines for the Export of Nuclear Material, Equipment or Technology [6]) for supply of nuclear and nuclear-related dual-use items. nucleus (noyau) The very dense region at the centre of an atom that consists of protons and neutrons. nuisance actors (personnes nuisent) With respect to emergency preparedness, any group of individuals, from the curious to the malevolent, whose presence outside the protected zone may interfere with emergency response activities.
 0 obligations (obligations) Legally binding commitments regarding nuclear material, non-nuclear material, nuclear equipment and nuclear information (sometimes referred to as "flags").
 Obligations arise most commonly from the requirements of government-to-government nuclear cooperation agreements, wherein the parties to the agreements are bound to fulfill those requirements before authorizing the transfer of the obligated items. observed reliability (fiabilité observée) A reliability measure that is calculated using actual operating performance. observer (observateur) In an emergency exercise, a person who is authorized to witness the exercise but who is not a participant, controller or evaluator. obsolescence (obsolescence) With respect to structures, systems and components, the process of becoming out of date in comparison with current knowledge, standards and technology.
 OBT (TLCO) organically bound tritium occupancy factor (facteur d'occupation) The fraction of total time during which a radiation field is present at a particular location, for which any one individual would reasonably be expected to be present at that location.
-This factor (≤ 1) is multiplied by the total radiation dose at that location, to derive the maximum personal dose any single person would be expected to receive. offsite power (alimentation électrique hors site) Power supplied from an electrical grid. i ower supplied from an electrical grid.

-offsite response force (force d'intervention externe) A local, provincial or federal police service whose members are not located at a nuclear facility.
-(Source: Nuclear Security Regulations) OJT (formation en cours d'emploi [FCE] ou formation en milieu de travail) See on-the-job training. - OLC (LCE) See operational limits and conditions.
+This factor (≤ 1) is multiplied by the total radiation dose at that location, to derive the maximum personal dose any single person would be expected to receive. offsite (hors site) The facilities and organizations outside the juridical consideration of the licensed facility, including the various federal, provincial and municipal organizations that are required to communicate with and respond to a facility accident in accordance with the facility accident management procedures. offsite power (alimentation électrique hors site) The alternating current (AC) power supplied from the transmission system (grid), to the plant electrical power distribution systems. offsite response force (force d'intervention externe) A local, provincial or federal police service whose members are not located at a nuclear facility.
+(Source: Nuclear Security Regulations) OJT (formation en cours d'emploi [FCE] ou formation en milieu de travail) See on-the-job training.
+OLC (LCE) See operational limits and conditions.